zephyrproject-rtos/zephyr/boards/arm/adafruit_feather_m4_express/doc/index.rst

 Programming and Debugging
 *************************

-The ItsyBitsy ships with a the BOSSA compatible UF2 bootloader.
+The Feather ships with a the BOSSA compatible UF2 bootloader.
 The bootloader can be entered by quickly tapping the reset button twice.

 Additionally, if :code:`CONFIG_USB_CDC_ACM` is enabled then the bootloader